dimitrisAvgoustopoulos/dimitrisAvgoustopoulos/README.md

 <p align="left">I'm a passionate web developer with a multicultural background—half Greek and half Dutch.
 I graduated from the University of the Aegean in Lesvos, where I studied Computer Science and Technologies.
 <br><br>
--🖥️ I’m currently working as a web developer.<br>🌱 I'm always curious and eager to learn new things, constantly seeking opportunities to expand my knowledge and skills.<br>
+-🖥️ I’m currently working as a web developer.<br>
+-🌱 I'm always curious and eager to learn new things, constantly seeking opportunities to expand my knowledge and skills.<br>
 -🎓 I graduated from the University of the Aegean in Lesvos, where I studied Computer Science and Technologies.</p>

 <h3 align="left">Languages and Tools</h3>